dheeraj1320/React-Navbar/README.md

-# A navbar made by using react
+# A responsive navbar made by using react

 🔗 https://responsive-react-navbar.netlify.app/